 Pentax 645Z versus Leica SL

-The Pentax 645Z and the Leica SL (Typ 601) are two digital cameras that were revealed to the public, respectively, in April 2014 and October 2015.
+The Pentax 645Z and the Leica SL (Typ 601) are two digital cameras that were announced, respectively, in April 2014 and October 2015.
 The 645Z is a DSLR, while the SL is a mirrorless interchangeable lens camera.
 The cameras are based on a medium format (645Z) and a full frame sensor.
 The Pentax has a resolution of 51.1 megapixel, whereas the Leica provides 24 MP.

-An illustration of the physical size and weight of the Pentax 645Z and the Leica SL is provided in the side-by-side display below.
+The physical size and weight of the Pentax 645Z and the Leica SL are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 645Z – represents 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 645Z – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica SL is notably smaller (16 percent) than the Pentax 645Z.
 Moreover, the SL is substantially lighter (45 percent) than the 645Z.
-Cameras intended for semi-professional or professional use tend to be a bit bulkier in order to give them the necessary ruggedness.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.